selinaZitrone/YoMos2020/README.md

 Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/selinaZitrone/YoMos2020/master?urlpath=rstudio)
 <!-- badges: end -->

 This repository is an example of how to set up a research compendium using the R package structure as a blueprint.
-It includes unit test and a simple continous integration pipeline using GitHub Actions.
+It includes unit test and a simple continuous integration pipeline using GitHub Actions.

 This repository was created for a workshop at the virtual YoMos meeting 2020.